chaseruskin/legoHDL/ROADMAP.md

 __Completed__
+- [x] VHDL port command test generic assignment with := with no spaces
 - [x] use %LEGOHDL% to reference legohdl's hidden folder when specifying certain paths
 - [x] better verilog to verilog external instanation recognition
 - [x] add a default workspace for users to upload with default profile